etwk/blog/content/lists/books.md

 - [ ] Mussolini: A Biography (Dennis Mack Smith) #fascism #communism
 - [ ] Lee Kuan Yew: The Grand Master's Insights on China, the United States, and the World (Graham Allison, Robert D. Blackwill, Ali Wyne) #interview #leadership
 - [ ] 民主的歷史 (許良英, 王來棣) #history
+- [ ] The Light That Failed: Why the West Is Losing the Fight for Democracy (Stephen Holmes, Ivan Krastev) #must
+- [ ] The Children of Light and the Children of Darkness: A Vindication of Democracy and a Critique of Its Traditional Defense (Reinhold Niebuhr) #philosophy #bumingbai #must
+- [ ] Small Acts of Resistance: How Courage, Tenacity, and Ingenuity Can Change the World (Steve Crawshaw, John Jackson) #stories #activism
+- [ ] What's the Big Idea?: 30 Years of the Australia Institute (Anna Chang: editor, Alice Grundy: editor)

 ### Foreign Affairs
 - [ ] World Order (Henry Kissinger) #history #politics